Anson2251/pseudo-assembly/README.md

 - 2. `npm run build`

+    To get the single executable file, run `npm run compile`.

-- 3. The bundled js file can be found in the folder `dist/`.
+- 3. The bundled js file (executable file) can be found in the folder `dist/`.
 It should be run in the QuickJS environment.

 ## Machine Instruction Set Documentation